pretix/pretix-docs/docs/guides/index.md

 # Guides

 Welcome to the guides section of the pretix documentation!
-Our guides pages give you in-depth information on the features of pretix and how to use them.
+Our guides give you in-depth information on the features of pretix and how to use them.
 You can find an overview of those pages on the left.

 You can also enter a keyword in the search field at the top of the page.